nagars/Waveform-V1.0/README.md

 I assigned the DAC pins to PORTB.
 Then I used the DMA module to transfer the array to PORTB.
 More information on that below.
 Depending on which gpio was set or cleared, the DAC put out a certain value between 0 and 5V.

 ## DMA
 DMA stands for **Direct Memory Access**.
-Basically it is an effective way of trasnfering data from one memory address to another, one peripheral to memory address or one memory address to a peripheral.
-Depending on the MCU, you may even transfer data from oen peripheral to another.
+Basically it is an effective way of transfering data from one memory address to another, one peripheral to memory address or one memory address to a peripheral.
+Depending on the MCU, you may even transfer data from one peripheral to another.
 The advantage of using the DMA is that the processor has no role in this transfer.
 As a result it can go ahead and do other tasks without wasting time and resources on a memory transfer.
-The DMA runs intependent of the processor.
+The DMA runs independent of the processor.

 I used the DMA to transfer 256 bytes from a specific lookup table address to the PORTB address.
-Upon completion, the DMA would trigger an interrupt where in I would trigger the same DMA transaction again resultiing in a repeating signal generated at the DAC.
+Upon completion, the DMA would trigger an interrupt where in I would trigger the same DMA transaction again resulting in a repeating signal generated at the DAC.

 There is a fundemental flaw in this method.
 How do you control the frequency of the signal?
 Instead of changing the rate of transfer to the DAC, I decided to reduce the number of data points of the signal to increase the frequency of the signal.
 So say for a 1 hz signal I would put out all 256 data points from the lookup table, to increase frequency I would reduce the number of data points.
 I did this by changing how I traverse the array.
 I would increase the number of elements to increment by.
 Thus, at higher frequencies the signal would be completely compromised.
 Even for a novice, this was a bad idea.